Multimodal AI Guide 2026: How GPT-4o & Models Work

 Most guides ignore the actual costs of implementation.
 While models like CLIP are open-source, running them effectively requires:

-• API pricing traps: GPT-4o charges for text and images, with image inputs costing significantly more based on resolution.
+- API pricing traps: GPT-4o charges for text and images, with image inputs costing $0.015-0.12 per image based on resolution.

 When you upload an image with text to a multimodal AI service, you’re potentially exposing:

-Think of multimodal AI like a translator who speaks multiple languages.
+Multimodal AI works like a translator who speaks multiple languages.
 Instead of languages, these models understand different data types.
 Here’s the step-by-step process:

 Step 1: Encoding Different Data Types